-- A. Lack of appropriate notification and/or documentation by the parent to the school site; - B. Elective activities such as shopping trips, vacations, pleasure trips; - C. Truancy (skipping class); - D. Other avoidable absences.
+- A. Lack of appropriate notification and/or documentation by the parent to the school site;

+- B. Elective activities such as shopping trips, vacations, pleasure trips;

+- C. Truancy (skipping class);

+- D. Missing the school bus;

+- E. Oversleeping;

+- F. Excessive illness without doctor verification;

+- G. Suspension or dismissal from school;

+- H. Other avoidable absences.